1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“Vil’yams and Pryanishnikov schools.
-The latter
-insisted on the development of mineral fertilizers, one-year
-planting of clover without cereal grass admixture (thus im¬
-proving the nitrogen balance of the soil)”
-(Medvedev and Lerner, p.
-89)

 “Vil’yams, on the other hand, proposed not to develop the
 fertilizer industry; to expand clover planting to two to three